 EuSEM first published a European Core Curriculum for Emergency Medicine in 2002 [2].
-This new and expanded version of the Curriculum presents a guideline for the development and organisation of recognised training programmes of comparable standard across Europe.
+The expanded version of the Curriculum from 2009 presented a guideline for the development and organisation of recognised training programmes of comparable standard across Europe.
 The document was developed by a Curriculum Task Force of EuSEM which included representatives of 17 European National Societies of Emergency Medicine.
 It has been reviewed, amended and approved by the Multidisciplinary Joint Committee of the Union Européenne des Médecins Spécialistes (MJC-UEMS) and was endorsed by the Council of UEMS at a plenary meeting in Brussels on 25 April 2009.
+This document (version 1.2) represents a further update that reflects advance and current practice standards.

-2. INTRODUCTION
+2.INTRODUCTION

-2.1 THE SPECIALTY OF EMERGENCY MEDICINE
+2.1.THE SPECIALTY OF EMERGENCY MEDICINE